The Modern Taylor Method ODEs Solver:

 The Modern Taylor Method is a descender of its classical counterpart.
 It is an efficient method for numerical integration of the Initial Value Problems for Ordinary Differential Equations (ODEs).
 What distinguishes it from all other numerical methods for ODEs is that only the Taylor Method can compute the increments of the solution with principally unlimited order of approximation so that the integration step does not approach zero whichever high accuracy is specified.
 That is possible because the method performs the automatic differentiation - exact computing of the derivatives up to any desired order N, allowing to obtain the Taylor series of any length for the solution components.

 To download the (32-bit) Demo for Windows click here, then download and unzip the file ("Save", don't "Open" it in your browser).
 Unzip and keep it in an empty folder, TCenter.exe being the only executable to run.
 Preserve these files and sub-folders structure (in order that the program work properly).
 See a short guide navigating you through the DEMO.
-You can also download the full User Manual (in MS Word doc format), or the articles published in the Proceedings CSC 2005 , DMS 2007 , and in CODEE Journal, September 2012.
+You can also download the full User Manual (in MS Word doc format), or the articles (in pdf) published in the Proceedings CSC 2005 , DMS 2007 , and in CODEE Journal, September 2012.

 From the algorithmic point of view, this software parses the right hand sides of the ODEs and auxiliary equations, and compiles them into a sequence of pseudo instructions of Automatic Differentiation.
 Then the programmatic emulator of those instructions runs them performing the evaluation of the derivatives and integration of the Initial Value Problem.